 In people who have seizures, the brain's usual electrical activity is altered.
 During an absence seizure, these electrical signals repeat themselves over and over in a three-second pattern.

-- Stafstrom CE, et al. Pathophysiology of seizures and epilepsy. http://www.uptodate.com/index/home.html.
-Accessed March 22, 2011.
+- Stafstrom CE, et al. Pathophysiology of seizures and epilepsy. http://www.uptodate.com/home.
+Accessed April 3, 2014.